Copyright © 2016

 "In that case Colonel, I bid you a good day.
 Your friends seem to be awaiting your report."

-Thomas had stayed silent the whole time and it was not difficult for him to pick up the coldness of Mister Sharpe's words or meaning.
+Thomas had stayed silent the whole time and it was not difficult for him to pick up the coldness of Mister Grey's words or meaning.
 It was not hard for Thomas to realise the Colonel was a fool and had come over just to start trouble in the hope his rank would protect him.

 "Well that went well, don't you think Lad?"